 Cooper is a member of the North Carolina State Bar, North Carolina Advocates for Justice, and the North Carolina Bar Association.
 He is admitted to practice in North Carolina.

 Jessica joined the firm in 2006 and practices eminent domain law, civil litigation, and is the head of the firm’s real estate department.
 She became a partner in 2016.

 Jessica has presented at multiple Continuing Legal Education events, and has served as Chair, Vice Chair, and Education Chair of the Eminent Domain section of the North Carolina Advocates for Justice (NCAJ).
 She recently had an article published in NCAJ’s journal Trial Briefs, entitled “One Step Forward, Two Steps Back?: Recent Changes in Eminent Domain Laws Help Some Property Owners While Hurting Others.”

 Born in South Carolina, Jessica grew up in the small town of Six Mile, nestled near the foothills of the Blue Ridge Mountains.
 She earned a Bachelor of Science in Biology from Duke University, where she also minored in Spanish.
 After teaching in the biology department at Duke for a year, she headed down Tobacco Road to attend law school at the University of North Carolina.
 While at UNC, she was named Pro Bono Student of the Year in 2006 for her extensive pro bono involvement.
-Jessica also teaches law courses in emergency management and paralegal technologies at Durham Technical Community College.

 Jessica is a member of the North Carolina State Bar, North Carolina Advocates for Justice, and the North Carolina Bar Association.
 She is admitted to practice in North Carolina.